 Working with your body

 We honour the innate wisdom of your body as a powerful tool for healing.
 Through practices such as yoga, T.R.E.
-(Tension & Trauma Release Exercises), somatic therapy, meditation, and mindful movement, you’ll be gently guided back into connection with yourself.
-These practices help release stored tension, regulate the nervous system, and open the door to deep, lasting healing from within.
+(Tension & Trauma Release Exercises), dance, somatic experiencing, breathwork, and mindful movement, you’ll be guided to reconnect with yourself.
+These practices can help unwind patterns of tension and protection, regulate the nervous system, and support a greater sense of safety, connection, and ease.

 Top-Down vs Bottom-Up Healing